michaelan2/touchy/README.md

 # touchy
-a macOS force touchpad + cursor recorder in one app
+a macOS force touchpad + cursor recorder in one app.
+Logs touchpad touch coordinates and screen cursor coordinates.

 ## Dependencies
-- should run on all Apple Macintosh computers possessing the MultitouchSupport Framework.
+- should run on all Apple Macintosh computers with the MultitouchSupport Framework.
 To check whether your devices has the Multitouch support: check for the presence of

   /System/Library/PrivateFrameworks/MultitouchSupport.framework

-- Macs should come with a viable version of Swift pre-installed.
-To be safe, try Swift 5.0+.
+- Swift 5.0+.

 ## Usage
 Click on the toggleable start/stop recording button in the app to begin/stop recording.
 Close the window to quit the app.
 Click on the update stats button to see how much space the output files are taking up.